NethermindEth/StarknetByExample/src/ch02/signature_verification.md

 # ECDSA Verification

-This is the Cairo adaptation of the [Solidity by example Verifying Signature](https://solidity-by-example.org/signature/) Messages can be signed off chain and then verified on chain using a smart contract.
+This is the Cairo adaptation of the [Solidity by Example - Verifying Signature](https://solidity-by-example.org/signature/).
+Messages can be signed off chain and then verified on chain using a smart contract.

 ```rust